Man Utd 0-1 Arsenal player ratings: Gabriel, Thomas Partey impress but Paul Pogba, Fred struggle

 Edinson Cavani - 5

 Replaced Mason Greenwood in the 74th minute.
-Full of willing but found himself having to drift out left to get on the ball.
+Willing but not match fit and found himself having to drift out left to get on the ball.
 Booked in injury-time for a challenge on Gabriel.

 Donny van de Beek - 7